-When you have finished your analysis, all peaks in the multiplet must be accounted for.
+When you have finished your analysis, all peaks and all intensity in the multiplet must be accounted for.
 You can check the analysis as follows: the separation of the two outermost peaks of the multiplet is the sum of all the J's (i.e., for a dt, J = 8, 3 Hz the outermost lines are separated by 8 + 3 + 3 = 14 Hz).

 Reporting a First Order Multiplet.
 Multiplets are reported starting with the largest coupling, and the symbols must be in the order of the reported numbers: δ 2.10, 1H, qt, J = 10, 6 Hz means: a single proton q of 10 Hz, t of 6 Hz with a chemical shifts of 2.10 ppm.

 Quartets.
 Keep clear in your mind the distinction between a simple q (one proton equally coupled to 3 others, with an intensity 1:3:3:1), an ABq (2 protons coupled to each other, see Section 5-HMR-10), and the quartet formed by coupling with a spin 3/2 nucleus (e.g., 7Li, intensity 1:1:1:1, see Sect 7-MULTI-2).
 Only the first of these should be referred to by just a "q" symbol.
 The early NMR literature (and even modern novices) sometimes call doublets of doublets "quartets" (there are four lines, after all).
+Don't do this.